 An (N) connection-endpoint-identifier ((N) CEP-identifier) uniquely identifies an endpoint of an (N) connection.
-It allows the (N + 1) entity, attached to the (N) SAP, and the supporting (N) entity to distinguish a connection from other connections that may also have an endpoint within the same SAP.
-Thus, it is sufficient to ensure that a CEP identifier is unique within the domain of the particular SAP.
-However, the OSI Reference Model insists that a CEP identifier be unique within the scope of the attached (N + 1) entity, instead.
-It, therefore, views the (N) CEP identifier to be consisting of two parts:
+It allows the (N + 1) entity, attached to the (N) SAP, and supporting (N) entity to distinguish a connection from other connections that may have an endpoint within the same SAP.
+Thus, it is sufficient to ensure that a CEP entifier is unique within the domain of the particular SAP.
+However, the OSI efference Model insists that a CEP identifier be unique within the scope of the attached - 1) entity, instead.
+It, therefore, views the (N) CEP identifier to be consisting of two entities: